Gaspar Fagel: Correspondence

 William used letters from Fagel to reassure English Nonconformists or dissenters that they would be allowed to practice their religion.
 Some of these were written as Pensionary of Holland, including an open letter written in 1687, deploring James' religious policy; others purported to be written at William's request.

 In 1687, James Stewart, a Scottish Presbyterian lawyer who supported repeal of the Test Acts, had been in contact with a number of Dutch acquaintances.
 It was passed onto Fagel, who prepared a response.

 In early 1688, this letter was widely circulated in England; it confirmed tolerance for dissenters but did not require them to support repeal.
-Many dissenters viewed the act as essential for guaranteeing the primacy of the Protestant faith and Fagle confirmed the Dutch would support the softening of some laws only if: "... those Laws remain still in their full vigour by which the Roman Catholics are shut out of both Houses of Parliament, and out of all public employment; Ecclesiastical, Civil and Military: as likewise all those others, which confirm the Protestant Religion and which secures it against all the attempts of the Roman Catholic."
+Many dissenters viewed the act as essential for guaranteeing the primacy of the Protestant faith, and Fagle confirmed the Dutch would support the softening of some laws only if "... those laws remain still in their full vigour by which the Roman Catholics are shut out of both Houses of Parliament and out of all public employment, ecclesiastical, civil and military, as likewise all those others which confirm the Protestant religion and which secure it against all the attempts of the Roman Catholic."

 The effect of this letter, and others, was to assure the Parliament that William III would not stand in the way of the Parliament's legislative agenda which manifested itself in the form of the Bill of Rights of 1689.